feathers-studio/comptime.ts/README.md

 const HOUR = 3600000;
 ```

-Apart from function calls and tagged template literals, all sorts of expressions are supported (even complex ones like index access and simple ones like imported constants).
-The only limitation is that the resultant value must be serialisable to JSON.
+Apart from function calls and tagged template literals, all sorts of expressions are supported (even more complex cases like index access and imported constants).
+The only limitation is that the resultant value must be serialisable [(see serialisation)](./SERIALISATION.md).

 > **Note**: The import statements marked with `type: "comptime"` are removed in the output.
 We assume you have other tooling (like Vite) to handle other unused redundant statements left behind after comptime evaluation.